neondatabase/website/content/docs/get-started-with-neon/workflow-primer.md

 postgres://database_name_owner:AbC123dEf@ep-hidden-hall-a5x58cuv.us-east-2.aws.neon.tech/dbname
 ```

-You can create all of your branches from the primary branch, or set up a dedicated branch that you use as a base.
+You can create all of your branches from the default branch, or set up a dedicated branch that you use as a base.
 The first approach is simpler, while the second provides greater data isolation.

 ![database workflow A B](/docs/get-started-with-neon/database_workflow_AB.jpg)